expo/expo/docs/versions/unversioned/sdk/sms.md

 ### `Expo.SMS.sendSMSAsync(addresses, message)`

-Opens default UI/app for sending SMS messages with prefilled addresses and message.
+Opens the default UI/app for sending SMS messages with prefilled addresses and message.

-**Requires** `Permissions.SMS`.

 #### Arguments